ghc-proposals/ghc-proposals/0000-template.rst

 Proposal title
 ==============

-Here you should write a short abstract briefly summarizing what change is being proposed and a bit of motivation.
+Here you should write a short abstract motivating and briefly summarizing the proposed change.

 Motivation
 ----------